differentialprivacy/differentialprivacy/_posts/2025-04-06-subsampling.md

 This extra term is a low order term when <a id="eq9" />
  \\\[\\frac{1}{pn} \\le \\frac{1}{\\varepsilon^2 n^2} \\iff p \\ge \\varepsilon^2 n \\iff \\varepsilon \\le \\sqrt{\\frac{p}{n}}.\\tag{9}\\\]
  In other words, when \\\(\\varepsilon\\\) is sufficiently small, the statistical error \\\(\\frac{1}{\\sqrt{pn}}\\\) is dominated by the scale of the noise added for privacy \\\(\\frac{1}{\\varepsilon\_p p n}\\approx\\frac{1}{\\varepsilon n}\\\).
- The statistical error is unrelated to privacy; it is something people are used to and we don't need to worry about it too much.
+ The statistical error is unrelated to privacy; it is something people are used to and we don't need to worry about it too much.[^errdim]

 The upshot is that, for sufficiently small values of \\\(\\varepsilon\\\), the error of the subsampled Laplace mechanism \\\(\\widetilde{M}\_p\\\) is approximately the same as the standard Laplace mechanism \\\(M\\\).
  Thus we get a faster algorithm with essentially no cost in privacy and accuracy.